Tools Support

 The bridge between Europe and Asia.
-We manage imports through Istanbul with full Turkish customs and Middle East/Central Asia distribution.
+Our partner network manages imports through Istanbul with full Turkish customs and Middle East/Central Asia distribution.

 Turkey is a major trade bridge between Europe, Asia, Middle East, and Africa.
 The country imports machinery, vehicles, chemicals, electronics, and fuel; exports textiles, vehicles, chemicals, and food products.
 Turkish customs is complex but improving (1–3 days typical).
 Ports of Istanbul and Izmir dominate.
 Istanbul Atatürk Airport is major hub.
 Turkey's strategic location makes it ideal for goods destined to Balkans, Middle East, Caucasus, and Central Asia.
 Currency volatility impacts import costs.
-We maintain Turkish customs broker relationships.
+Our licensed broker partners operate under Turkish customs broker relationships.

 $253B (2023)